Why WOULDN’T I choose SIP Trunks?

 - Bandwidth – To maintain a good quality voice call and be able to receive concurrent phone calls, you need to have a good amount of bandwidth.
 If you choose a supplier like us, we actually assure your circuits which means you are guaranteed your call quality and the number of lines you need.

-- Compatibility – Your phone system needs to be compatible, if it isn’t then, of course, you can still utilise SIP but you’ll need to upgrade your phone system.
+- Compatibility – Your phone system needs to be compatible, if it isn’t then, of course, you can still utilise SIP phone lines but you’ll need to upgrade to a business trunking phone system.

 - Security – This really shouldn’t be an issue as long as it is configured correctly and has the right firewalls.